lyndskg/eli5-chrome/README.md

 -Package the extension into a distributable format (*e.g.*, `.crx`) for Chrome Web Store submission.
 - Optionally, deploy the extension to the Chrome Web Store to make it publicly available for users.

-### Getting Started:
-1. Clone the repository and navigate to the project directory.
-2. Install any required dependencies using `npm` or `yarn`.
-3. Load the unpacked extension in Chrome Developer mode.

-### Basic Workflow & Roadmap
-1. Set up the basic project structure and necessary files.
-2. Create a basic UI for the extension's pop-up widget.
-3. Implement Reddit API integration to fetch data from r/ELI5.
-4. Develop ML models to generate pseudo-r/ELI5 explanations for terms not on r/ELI5.
-5. Integrate data scraping to supplement pseudo-r/ELI5 explanations.
-6. Add storage management to store user preferences and cache frequently accessed terms.
-7. Implement error handling to deal with API or ML failures gracefully.
-8. Test the extension for different use cases and scenarios.
-9. Optimize and fine-tune ML models for better explanations.
-10. Polish the UI and user experience for seamless interaction.
-11. Perform extensive testing and debugging to ensure stability and reliability.

 <p align="right">(<a href="#eli5">back to top</a>)</p>

 ---------------------

 <a name="map"></a>
 ## Roadmap

+- [ ] **Reddit API Integration:** Implement a connection to the Reddit API to fetch data from r/ELI5, including comments, for queried terms.
+- [ ] **Machine Learning (ML) Techniques:** Employ natural language processing (NLP) and ML algorithms to generate pseudo-r/ELI5 explanations for terms not found on r/ELI5.
+- [ ] **User Interface:** Create a user-friendly interface that displays the ELI5 definition in a drop-down widget when the user hovers over a word/phrase.
+- [ ] **Storage Management:** Utilize Chrome's storage API to manage user preferences and cache frequently accessed terms for improved performance.
+- [ ] **Data Scraping:** For terms not found on r/ELI5, scrape relevant information from other online sources to create informative pseudo-r/ELI5 explanations.
+- [ ] **Error Handling:** Implement robust error handling to gracefully manage any connection issues, API failures, or ML errors.

 > Put
 > Shit